cosinekitty/astronomy/README.md

 [![Build Status](https://travis-ci.org/cosinekitty/astronomy.svg)](https://travis-ci.org/cosinekitty/astronomy)

-The Astronomy Engine is a suite of open source libraries for calculating positions of the Sun, Moon, and planets, and for predicting intersting events like oppositions, conjunctions, rise and set times, lunar phases, and more.
+The Astronomy Engine is a suite of open source libraries for calculating positions of the Sun, Moon, and planets, and for predicting interesting events like oppositions, conjunctions, rise and set times, lunar phases, and more.

 It supports several popular programming langauges with a consistent API.